F0laf0lu/hngtask2/DOCUMENTATION.md

 - It is not possible to create or update multiple persons at the same time using the api

 ## Conclusion
 This API allows you to perform CRUD operations on a "person" resource.
-Make sure to replace http://example.com/api/ with your actual API URL when making requests.